 - Digital logic (also labelled as digital circuits or digital electronics) – study the digital circuits as a black box.
 This includes Boolean algebra, number systems, logic gates (AND, OR, NOT, etc), simplification of boolean expressions, Karnaugh maps, sequential and combinational circuits, registers, adder, subtractor, multiplexer, A/D and D/A converter, counters.

 - Basics of networking – types of networks, network addressing techniques, IPv4 and IPv6 addresses, OSI reference model, TCP/IP protocol

 - Computer architecture – basics of microprocessors, how data moves within a computer, cache, register, instruction set

 - Systems Programming, compiler and interpreter, how programs work

 If you are from a non-CS related background and starting a CS course, what topics do you study in your bridge course?
 How much did online MOOCs and online courses help you in this?
 What advice will you give to someone from a non-CS background who is about to embark on a journey into gradate level data science, business analytics or CS course?
 Please share your thoughts and experiences in the comment box below.

 Interested in bridging the gap in any of the subjects mentioned above?
 Please contact me with your requirements of the subject, and we shall put you on the fast track to your course.
-For a quick reply, please send me a message on WhatsApp.

 If you need help with any of the subjects mentioned above, you may benefit from my online training sessions on Zoom platform.
 The syllabus can be as per your requirements.
 It is recommended that any pre-requisites that you have to know before starting your graduate course are revised thoroughly at least 6 months before course commencement.